 - Simple push button touch control

-- 2 output levels
+- 2 output level settings

 - Good cough, cold, and congestion relief